 The coronavirus pandemic will define 2020.
-As we continue to see the outbreak spread and governments and businesses respond to COVID-19, we’ve seen changes in every aspect of our daily life.
+As we continue to see the outbreak spread and governments and businesses respond to COVID-19, we’ve seen changes in every aspect of our daily life, from wearing face masks daily to being highly aware of social distancing.
 Even on the Google SERP, we’ve seen large shifts in the way people search during this crisis.

-We’re now seeing majority of commerce shutting down across the United States and the world.
+We’re now seeing the majority of commerce shutting down across the United States and the world.
 This will require advertisers to be brave, agile, creative, and patient with our ever-changing environment.
 Advertisers know all too well that COVID-19 has impacted many industries’ PPC campaigns, but understanding how to adjust to these rapidly changing trends can help keep our campaigns and businesses agile during this scary time.
+Many are wondering how they will manage their teams that run PPC campaigns and have already followed tips (click here for more information) that have been going around.
+But it has been tough.
+Along with keeping ourselves safe during these unsure times, we would have to also think about what will happen as we try to return to work.
+Luckily, some businesses have been looking into some guidelines for returning to work after COVID 19.
+Until then we have to continue thinking about how we can continue to develop our marketing campaigns and adapting to the changing trends and environment.
 Here are 5 Tips for Managing PPC During the Coronavirus Outbreak:

 1. Business Value Props & Messaging